 In the heat of the day, we will go to the Frozen show at the Hyperion Theatre.
 If musicals and Frozen aren’t your thing, I’m prepared to put my neck out and say you won’t regret this!
 It’s an air conditioned theatre with plenty of seating.
 Pro Tip: You are allowed food inside!!!
 Bring your packed lunch or at least popcorn and some fruit, and enjoy an hour of your kids totally enthralled!

-Hollywood Land also includes Monsters, Inc. Mike & Sulley to the Rescue!, and meeting the Marvel Characters, which can all be done after Frozen in the heat of the day.
+Hollywood Land also includes Monsters, Inc. Mike & Sulley to the Rescue!, and you can meet the Marvel Characters.
+Which can be done after Frozen in the heat of the day.

 The Disney Animation Building is also a great place to hang out when it is hot.
 And it is also my absolute favorite non-ride thing to do in the park.
 It has so much to offer.
 Character meet and greets, drawing lessons, showing how animation is done (plus allowing you to make your own animation strip), finding out what Disney character you are… ok, I’m getting ahead of myself.